Sydney Harbour Bridge

 Length of arch span503 metres

-Height of top of arch134 metres about mean sea level
+Height of top of arch134 metres above mean sea level

 Height to top of aircraft beacon141 metres above mean sea level